 - A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.
+(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - On school site: Follow the school's first aid emergency response (consult First Aid Plan and First Aid Plan and First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions).
+An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students. - Off school site: At least one instructor or an individual responsible for providing first aid must have current First Aid qualifications equivalent to or exceeding St. John Ambulance Emergency First Aid with CPR Level C + AED.